ashwanth1109/Mongoose/README.md

 You can read more about this at - https://www.mongodb.com/blog/post/the-mean-stack-mistakes-youre-probably-making

+A model can be thought of as a compiled version of the schema and each instance of the model will map to one document in the database.

 A document in MongoDB created from this schema would look like the following code snippet -

 ```javascript